 Add To Favorites

-Check out state and national flags to find designs that demonstrate fractional color divisions, then design your own fraction flag.
+Check out state and national flags to find designs that demonstrate fractional color divisions.
+Students design their own fraction flag.

-On white scrap paper, sketch a Fraction Flag with Crayola Crayons, following the teacher's directions about the number of segments and other requirements.
+On white scrap paper, sketch a Fraction Flag with Crayola Crayons.
+Follow an example of a state or national flag copying the number of segments and other requirements.

-On oak tag, draw your own flag with Crayola Crayons or Washable Markers.
+On oak tag, draw a flag with Crayola Crayons or Washable Markers.
 Use a ruler to divide the flag into exact fractional parts.
 Fill the flag with drawings and colors.
 On the back, write the fractional name and symbol (such as thirds, 1/3).

-Attach your flag with Crayola School Glue to a craft stick or short dowel stick.
+Attach the flag with Crayola School Glue to a craft stick or short dowel stick.
 Dry overnight.

 Shape a flag stand with Crayola Model Magic.
-Insert the flag and fly it from your desk.
+Students insert the flag and fly it from their desk.